Pierre-Emerick Aubameyang: Personal life

 Aubameyang was born in Laval, Mayenne, France.
 He is the son of former Gabonese international footballer Pierre Aubameyang and younger half-brother of Catilina and Willy, who have both played for Milan's youth teams.
 His mother is Spanish.

 He is married to Alysha Behague, the couple have two sons, Curtys and Pierre.
 In August 2022, Aubameyang suffered a broken jaw during a violent robbery of his home in Barcelona.

 He is multilingual, speaking French, English, Spanish, Italian, and German.

+He raced alongside Lando Norris for McLaren in 2020 Virtual F1 Monaco Grand Prix.